 We also offer class discounts on all our shoes, pumps, socks, wigs etc. if a class teacher or representative places the order.
 Considerable discounts offered.

 idanceirish provides a wholesale service to other retailers and we ship worldwide.
-We currently have wholesale customers based in South Africa, Australia, USA, Ireland and England.
-If you are interested in receiving our wholesale price list, please contact us at Josephine@idanceirish.com or call us on + 44 (0) 2844 831043.
+We currently sell to a number of Retail Stores and Vendors worlwide and we would welcome your business in this growing number.
+If you have a business and are interested in receiving further information about our company, please contact us at Josephine@idanceirish.com or call us on + 44 (0) 2844 831043.
 We will be happy to supply you whatever your business needs.